 Help domestic helpers to be part of the family with the rewards and the incentives.
 Help them to do better than before.
 If you feel they are creative and can do better with their talent, help them with their driving lessons or to learn a new craft.
 Fund them some money to learn an art they love but cannot spend.
 Your acts will never go unrewarded too, as those helpers will happily even shoulder extra tasks when you are not around and take extra care of the family.

-Here are some more ideas to reward them and make them feel happy:
+More ideas to reward them and make them feel happy

 - A thank you card or a skills award certificate.